rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 ### Authentication

 The act or process of confirming the identity of a user or the truth of a claim.
-The authentication service confirms that an incoming request is being made by the user who claims to be making the request.
+The authentication service confirms that the user who claims to be making an incoming request is actually the one making the request.
 The service does this by validating a set of claims that the user makes.
 These claims are initially in the form of a set of credentials.
 After initial confirmation based on credentials, the authentication service issues a token to the user.
-When making subsequent requests, the user can provide the token as evidence that the user's identity has already been authenticated.
+When making subsequent requests, the user can provide the token as evidence that the service has already authenticated the user's identity.

 ### Check